ShiyuSky/Algorithms/README.md

 **Insertionsort**:

 It takes O(n^2) in both worst and average cases, but it takes O(n) in best case.
 So it is used when only a few elements are misplaced.
 The lookback loop can be optimized using binary search.

+**Selectionsort**:

+Always O(n^2) but the number of swaps (memory write) is O(n).
+It is often used when memory writing operations are expensive (e.g. flash memory) or when sorting large amount of small-sized arrays because asymptotically it is faster than O(nlogn) alternatives.

+**Bubblesort**:

+Worst/average case O(n^2) and best case O(n).
+In practice, it is often used for sorting almost-sorted arrays in linear time.

 ## Data Compression